Z323323/Group-theory-elements/README.md

 </strong>

  Now, placing this reasoning into this context, having non-coprimes in $Z_{n}^{*}$ has a direct effect in the subgroups we just discussed about.
 Since the modulo operation does not produce $1$ (but only multiples of the co-factor(s) of $e$ and $n$, or 0) we could not care about those subsets since they don't match our definition of subgroup, hence we could delete them from the reasoning.
 Now it's really important to understand that this is not always the case, indeed if we always reason this way $Z_{n}^{\ast}$ would become $Z_{\phi(n)}^{\ast}$.
 Before going over, if we follow the previous reasoning, we can notice that for ex. $Z_{3}^{\ast}$ and $Z_{\phi(4)}^{\ast}$ behave in the same way, since $2$ is the only generator of of $Z_{3}^{\ast}$, and it's cyclic (still haven't talked about cyclicness, it means generators always generate the same subgroup towards $\infty$) of order $2$, and $3$ is the only generator of $Z_{\phi(4)}^{\ast}$ and it's cyclic of order $2$.
 Now that this clarification has been made, I want you to take it and put it aside.
 For the moment, when I refer to $Z_{n}^{\ast}$, I don't refer to $Z_{\phi(n)}^{\ast}$, and when I do I write it as I did. <br>
  Now having made this important clarification we can safely assume that the number of subgroups is always $\phi(n)$, i.e. all generators which are coprime with $n$.
-Now yet another clarification: some papers refer to ' generators of $Z_{n}^{\ast}$ '; this has to do with the CRT.<br>
+Now yet another clarification: some papers refer to ' generators of $Z_{n}^{\ast}$ '; this has to do with some magic and the CRT, i.e. it's completely fine to have more than $1$ generator for the same set, but here the reasoning is quite more magical and complex, while it's not for $Z_{p}^{\ast}$ with $p$ prime.<br>
  It's possible to generate the whole $Z_{n}^{\ast}$ set using co-factors of $Z_{n}^{\ast}$ (as long as they are coprime) and applying the CRT.
 For ex. $Z_{561}^{\ast} (561 = 3 \times 11 \times 17)$ is generable using (generators of) these (sub?)groups: $Z_{3}^{\ast} \times Z_{11}^{\ast} \times Z_{17}^{\ast}$ which in turn don't have coprimes since $3, 11, 17$ are prime numbers.
 Hence we can consider the whole set of generators of these groups as the generators of $Z_{n}^{\ast}$ (the whole one).
- Now let's dig into the essence of cryptography, prepare for madness :').
+ Now you can jump into a black hole in the next section, or jump to the next one which is our standard path among theorems, your choice.
 </p>

 ### $Z_{561}^{\ast}, Z_{8}^{\ast}, Z_{9}^{\ast}$